• Skip to main content

 • When you’re ready to bake, keep a Silpat or parchment paper-lined baking tray handy and preheat the oven to 180C.

-• Immediately place another rectangle ( without the jam) on top.
+• Place another rectangle on top.
 Seal the edges with your fingertips and then use a fork to make an attractive pattern around each rectangle.
 This helps to seal the edges better.

-• Prick each filled rectangles 4-6 times with a toothpick.
+• Prick each filled rectangle 4-6 times with a toothpick or a fork.
 Place the tray in the refrigerator for 20-30 minutes.
-I just put the tray in my freezer for 15 minutes.

-• Bake the chilled/frozen tarts for 20-25 minutes until lightly golden brown on top.
-The filling may leak out, but don't worry, you can simply use a knife to cut it out.
+• Bake the chilled tarts for 20-25 minutes until lightly golden brown on top.

 • Once the pop tarts are ready, let them cool completely.
 Drizzle over some glaze and immediately top with sprinkles, if using.
 Let the glaze set, about 5 minutes. serve and enjoy!